How to Keep Your Pelvic Floor Toned in Pregnancy

 3) Clench your perineum (the bit in the middle).
 This is arguably the hardest bit to do as we are not used to clenching this.
 Think about sex perhaps?
 Then release.

 If you feel there is no difference between each one, don’t worry this is quite normal.
-Just keep practising and try to move your awareness around.
+Just keep practicing and try to move your awareness around.

 And now we can add in breathing.
 The practice of breathing can really help with the pelvic floor exercises.